Olen/homeassistant-plant/README.md

 ## Done
 * Added some new attributes to the Plant entity (name, species and a "limits"-dict)
-* Added "image" and an option not to warn about brightness issues (default is to warn)
+* Added "entity_picture" and an option not to warn about brightness issues (default is to warn)
 * Added new entry for "openplantbook" in the plant-config
 * Added functionality for fetching data from the OpenPlantBook API